Video Game Examples:

 - There's also player characters.
 Ending the game with the "Kill Michael" or "Kill Trevor" missions renders them and their assets permanently unavailable in the postgame.
 This doesn't intentionally lock you out of 100% Completion, but the knock-on effects make it very difficult and any content exclusive to that character is gone for good.

 - Online, special events are occasionally held where unique items particular to that event can be won or purchased for a limited time.
 These can range from t-shirts to fireworks and weapons to car horns.

 - In Minecraft, killing the Ender Dragon nets you a lot of experience and the purely decorative Dragon Egg.
 It can only be collected in a certain and rather tricky way, and if accidentally touched it will teleport in a spot at random, potentially falling off the floating terrain the fight took place on and being destroyed by the Void.
-You can't fight the Ender Dragon again.
-Many guides stress the role of renewable resources, as while it's possible to expand one's range of exploration to find more non-renewable resources, they will eventually run out if the player stays in the same zone.
+In older versions of the game, you couldn't fight the Ender Dragon again.

 - No More Heroes.
 The collectible cards scattered around in each of the ranking matches are permanently missable once you finish that level.
 The first time through is not a problem, since they're just trading cards of fake Mexican wrestlers, but in New Game+, you lose concept art of the assassin from the current stage, so there's no chance for 100% Completion.
 Of course, you can always just start another New Game+.

 - In The Godfather: The Game there are Thief Bags with cash in every mission that will disappear after the mission is over.
 Fortunately, it's just cash, which you can easily earn elsewhere.

 - Some ships in the X-Universe series can only be obtained at certain points, and are impossible to get afterwards without cheating, such as the #DECA CPU ship.